 St. Bartholomew’s is a beautiful medieval building set at the heart of the village.
 It has been very well cared for and provides us with a marvellous light area for worship which is cool in summer and very warm in winter.
 The acoustics are excellent.

 On a typical Sunday morning about 130 people meet for worship – about half live in the village and the others come from outside.
 We are very much an all-age congregation with significant numbers from each decade of life up to and including nineties!
-We have a crèche and various children’s groups so that the congregation reduces by 25% when the children leave the service for their own activities.
+We have a crèche and various children’s groups (up to teenage) so that the congregation reduces by 25% when the children leave the service for their own activities.

 To see all events – take a look at the Events page here

 We have a number of special events through the year, with our unique Fritillary Sunday each April as the highlight.

 We like to celebrate the seasons and often do so with food – pancakes, picnics and harvest suppers.
 We value our relationship with the local primary school and regularly host their events in the church.

 The website will show you that we have a number of midweek activities – bell ringing, handbell ringing, housegroups, Lent discussion groups, Alpha courses, Julian meetings and more – but we do not have too many as we feel it is really important that church members do things other than church!